alexpechkarev/places-autocomplete-js/README.md

 ### Styling (`options.classes`)

-You can customize the appearance of the component by providing your own CSS classes via the `options.classes` object.
+You can customise the appearance of the component by providing your own CSS classes via the `options.classes` object.
 The library uses a default set of classes (many are Tailwind CSS utility classes but can be entirely replaced).

 Provide an object where keys are the component parts and values are the class strings you want to apply.